mike-ward/mike-ward.github.io/_posts/2011-05-26-weather-gadgets-need-updating.md

 ---
 layout: post
-title:  Weather Gadgets Need Updating
+title: 'Weather Gadgets Need Updating'
 ---
 This morning I noticed that Google changed the format of their weather API.
 Both the Simply Weather Gadget and Web site are messed up at the moment.
 It should be a straight forward fix but wouldn’t you know it, I’m on the road this week.
 With luck I should be able to fix it this evening.